 Feel like some designer shopping?
 Then Champs Elysees is the perfect place.

-This 1.91 kilometre (1.19 mile) avenue has luxury shopping, theatres and cafes galore.
+This 1.91 kilometre (1.19 mile) avenue has luxury shopping, theatres and many cafes.
 They say, you haven’t learnt the art of shopping until you’ve shopped in Paris.

 Alma Tunnel